Arthropod fact sheet

 Most spiders release a line of thread as they walk called a drag line.
 As they move they attach the drag line to the surface on which they walk.
 If they happen to fall or jump they are supported by the line.

-The spider also uses the silk to wrap its prey, build a nest for eggs; molting; hibernating; or to rest in a protected area, females for egg sacs, and males for sperm webs.
+The spider also uses the silk to wrap its prey, build a nest for eggs; molting; hibernating; or to rest in a protected area, females use it to make egg sacs, and males to make sperm webs.
 The most familiar use of webs is for snares.
 Snare webs are made as sheet webs, funnel webs, orb webs, and combinations of theses.
 Another interesting use of the web is as a flotation device.
 The spider climbs on a plant and releases threads from its spinnerets and when there are enough to support the spider it will let go of its support and float away in the air.

 The eggs are always laid in silk and the number of eggs varies from one to two, 25-30, and 100-300 in most.
 Once there were 2652 counted in one sac.
 Some spiders make more than one sac and some up to as many as twenty or more.

-The male spider will become a wanderer to find a mate.
+The male spider will wander to find a mate.
 When he meets a female he will many times dance to attract her attention.
 It is not true that the female will always kill the male and eat him.
-This is only true in a very few species.
+This is only happens in very few species.
 In some species the male will leave and seek another mate.
 In some cases the male will stay and share the same web for a period of time.
 The male can be expected to die sooner than the female and even though many females die soon after laying their eggs some species will live two or three years more after laying their eggs.

 Spiders have been found almost everywhere.
 Near water, in or on top of the ground, from caves to the top of mountains (Mount Everest 22,000 feet) and some have actually been collected 5000 feet in the air from planes.
 The number of spiders per acre has been found in one instance to be 407,000 in a clay meadow and 2,200,000 in a grassy field.